 If the command returns without an error you can be confident that a deployment using Web Deploy is available and working.
 With this information you can refocus your investigation on the deployment platform and not the Windows Azure platform.
 For moreinformation about the Web Deploy dump verb, see here.

-Make sure you can make a connection to your Windows Azure Web Site using an FTP tool.
+Make sure you can make a connection to your Windows Azure Web App using an FTP tool.
 Navigate to the LogFiles directory as shown in Figure 6 and see if there are any deployment folders that contain some deployment logs.
 Figure 6 is taken from FileZilla.

 Figure 6, Using FileZilla to view any deployment log files